Alejandra-l/Alejandra-l/README.md

   constructor(name, sex, hobbie, work, gitHubStatus){
     this.name = "Alejandra"
     this.sex = "Female"
-    this.hobbie = "On my free time I enjoy competitive gaming and folkor dance." this.work = "Preschool Teacher"
+    this.hobbie = "On my free time I enjoy competitive gaming and reading." this.work = "Preschool Teacher"
     this.githubStatus = "Beginner"
   }